Enhance Research, Scholarship, Creative Activity and Academic Innovation

 As a research-intensive university, scholarly activity is critical to the university’s success.
-Whether it is cyberinfrastructure, access to large and advanced data sets or technology tools supporting collaboration with colleagues across communities on and off campus, IT supports the research mission of CWRU.
+Whether it is cyberinfrastructure, access to large and advanced data sets or technology tools supporting collaboration with colleagues across communities on or off campus, UTech supports the research mission of CWRU.
 Discovery, creative activity and innovation are elements that take us all beyond what is possible today to what will be commonplace tomorrow.

-CWRU researchers should have constant access to the processing, networks, storage, software, specialized equipment and “human capital” to support their efforts.
-To improve our research environment beyond the sciences, we need a centrally coordinated effort to help researchers discover untapped resources and support, especially in the arts, humanities, social sciences, law and music.
+CWRU researchers should always have access to the networks, storage, software, specialized equipment and “human capital” to support their efforts.
+To improve our research environment beyond the sciences, we need a centrally coordinated effort to help researchers discover untapped resources and support, especially in the arts, humanities, social sciences, law and music

 In April 2017, Research Computing + Cyberinfrastructure (RCCI) held its third annual Cyberinfrastructure Day, keynoted by an NSF division director, to highlight research by CWRU faculty leveraging cyberinfrastructure.
 During the year, RCCI more than doubled the number of workshops it offered in the previous year and offered a content-intensive “boot camp” at the start of each semester.